Background

 The Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) are long established government schemes that aim to encourage investment into early stage smaller UK companies, that show high promise and growth potential.

-The EIS and SEIS have been successful initiatives over the years and have delivered more than £30bn in funding since the launch of EIS in 1994, helping approximately 53,000 businesses to take root and in some cases flourish.
+The EIS and SEIS have been successful initiatives over the years and have delivered more than £32bn in funding since the launch of EIS in 1994, helping more than 56,000 businesses to take root and in some cases flourish.
 By helping early-stage and often pre-profit companies, the model has played a vital role in maintaining the UK’s efforts to produce innovative and in some cases world class businesses.

 In order to encourage investment into EIS and SEIS, investors are granted a variety of generous tax reliefs by the UK government.
 The intention of these tax reliefs is to mitigate the investment risks and enhance the returns that can be generated from investing in growing UK companies.